coralogix/terraform-coralogix-aws/examples/s3/README.md

-# cloudwatch-logs example
+# s3 example

-Setup the application which retrieves `CloudWatch` log group and sends them to your *Coralogix* account.
+Setup the application which retrieves logs from `S3` bucket and sends them to your *Coralogix* account.

 # Usage